 The short answer is no. Even with “target audiences”, there is no reason why our work cannot be inclusive.
 This isn’t simply to “check the diversity box”, but to represent the society we live in… Which last time I checked, includes members of under-represented groups.

 Within our own work we can show support.
 Art is expression.
 We need to incorporate those values into our creations.
 But we must not overshadow the art and culture of a community.
 This brings questions.
 How do we know the intent of a diversity project from our clients?
 Within our work, when does our expression begin to harm the very group we are trying to support?

 We all have privilege.
 Diverse design is good.
 But working on projects for a community we are not part of is wrong.
 True support lies in our ability to move aside and give the opportunity to others.
 But how do we know when to decline work?

 We must question the intent of a project.
 Whether it be one of our own creations or requested by a client.
 The following are a few internal questions to ask.
 Please note I've used these throughout the years.
 It is only a suggested place to begin.
 Research every project and the community it intends to represent.

 Still have questions?
 Accountability in our involvement with equitable work is crucial.
 It ensures a project is ethical.
 If a project promotes equity, diversity or awareness, we need to remember:

 Consult: Reach out to communities before starting a project.
 Research and educate yourself.
 Collaborate: Work with not for these spaces.
 Make sure a project is intersectional.
 Credit: Tag and support the people involved, or those who inspired you.
 Pay people for their labour, and promote their work!

-Edited scene of a cappuccino cup and saucer against a teal wall.
-With a gold handle and base.
-Labelled as whiskey.
-Flat table background with a thick shadow.
-Original photo by Alexandra Del Bello.
+A cappuccino cup and saucer against a teal wall.
+It has a gold handle and base, with whiskey written in all caps.
+Photo by Alexandra Del Bello.